Azure/azure-powershell/src/StorageMover/docs/New-AzStorageMover.md

 ```

 ### -StorageMover
-The Storage Mover resource, which is a container for a group of Storage Mover agents and projects.
+The Storage Mover resource, which is a container for a group of Agents, Projects, and Endpoints.
 To construct, see NOTES section for STORAGEMOVER properties and create a hash table.

 ```yaml